 We present here the following answers to the questions mentioned in the ILN Restructuring & Insolvency Collaborative Paper which reflect the regulations in the Slovak Republic.
 We have dealt with proceedings related to a business company in the position of debtor.
+We mostly focused on the regulation of preventive restructuring proceedings recently introduced into Slovak commercial law.

 Should you have any questions, or issues to discuss, please do not hesitate to contact us.
-We would gladly answer your questions and cooperate with you.
+We would gladly answer your questions.

-1. Presentation of the bankruptcy/insolvency/rehabilitation proceedings in the Slovak Republic and their main differences.
+Presentation of preventive restructuring/bankruptcy/restructuring proceedings in the Slovak Republic and their main differences.